“How to use the media profile – Steps 1, 2 and 3.”

 The birth of the “Wacky Wabbit.”

-Andrew slightly modified the design further and gave it the name “Wacky Wabbit” he wanted to call it “Wicked Wabbit”; however, that was taken by a famous P47 Thunderbolt!
+Andrew slightly modified the design further and gave it the name “Wacky Wabbit” He wanted to call it “Wicked Wabbit”; however, that was taken by a famous P47 Thunderbolt!
 The kids love it, and it gives this beautiful Harvard an identity.
-Andrew comments that he also has to give Richard and Sam of Eshott Airfield credit to help choose the name and convince him to add it to both sides of the Aircraft.
+Andrew comments that he must also give Richard and Sam of Eshott Airfield credit for helping choose the name and convince him to add it to both sides of the Aircraft.
 And so the Wacky Wabbit was born!

 Historical Chronology of G-BJST from 1953